January 25th, 2019

 Teaching yourself how to code has some strong advantages over college and bootcamp.
 While not as fast as bootcamp, this route is drastically faster than college, and a lot cheaper.
 This path affords the student the most flexible and up-to-date curriculum.
 The flexibility of schedule is perhaps the biggest advantage, and what makes it the most attractive (or only) option to many adults who want to switch careers.
 This is vital to those who can't afford the time, schedule or money investment that college or bootcamp requires.
 Something like one-third of programmers are self-taught, so you would be in good company.

 Clearly, there are a lot of personal factors that go into deciding which method of programming education is best for you.
 The cost of college might be mitigated by an employer that offers free tuition, or the lack of guidance present in the self-taught path could present problems if you have a hard time learning without a concrete path.
 The TL;DR looks something like this:

 I hope this helps you out if you're been trying to decide which learning method is best for you.
-For more discussions on this subject, freeCodeCamp founder Quincy Larson breaks this down quite nicely on an episode of the Engineered Truth YouTube Channel, and John Sonmez does an in-depth look at these paths in his book The Complete Software Developer's Career Guide.
+For more discussions on this subject, freeCodeCamp founder Quincy Larson breaks this down quite nicely on an episode of the Engineered Truth YouTube Channel.
 I hope to see you here in two weeks when I'll be discussing the qualities that enable success for self-taught developers!